 30. Life-Long Learning Matters

 Gandhi said it best, “Live as if you were to die tomorrow.
 Learn as if you were to live forever.”
 The key to unlocking life-long learning really starts with an insatiable curiosity.

 Paul Sohn is the author of "Quarter-Life Calling: How to Find Your Sweet Spot in Your Twenties".
+You can also download his new book "Millennials Calling," which present leaders with five ideas for walking with Millennials here.
 The original post can be found on his blog: http://paulsohn.org/30-surprising-life-lessons-i-learned-by-age-30/.